Blocking customers in Splynx

 When the DNS service does not work, the customer's computer spends about 10 seconds on each DNS request until it realizes that the Internet does not work.

 time host wikipedia.org ;; connection timed out; no servers could be reached real 0m10,031s

-Some software is constantly trying to connect, often at this point the program interface may freeze.
+Some software will constantly try to connect, often at this point, the program interface may freeze.

-A good solution is to set up your own caching dns server, the traffic to which for users will not limit.
-This is generally a good way to increase web responsiveness for all customers at minimal cost.
+A good solution is to set up your own caching DNS server, the traffic to which users will not limit.
+This is generally a good way to increase web responsiveness for all customers at a minimal cost.

 If you use external DNS servers, you can limit the amount of traffic for them.
-Having adding a burst at the beginning is useful during system boot.
+Having added a burst at the beginning is useful during system boot.